 Figure and legends:

 Figure 1.
-Genome-wide DNA methylation of low-grade adenoma (LA), high-grade colorectal adenoma (HA) and normal colorectal tissue.
+Genome-wide DNA methylation of low-grade adenoma (LGA), high-grade colorectal adenoma (HGA) and normal colorectal tissue.
 (A): tSNE analysis to show the data structure and sample relationship.
 (B): PCA analysis to show the data structure and sample relationship.
-(C): Average methylation level of N, LA and HA.
-(D): Density plot to show the distribution of the whole array probes cross N, LA and HA.
+(C): Average methylation level of N, LGA and HGA.
+(D): Density plot to show the distribution of the whole array probes cross N, LGA and HGA.
 (E): Number of sites in β ranging from 0.7 to 0.9.
-(F): DMR between LA and normal tissues, HA and normal tissue, and HA and LA.
+(F): DMR between LGA and normal tissues, HGA and normal tissue, and HGA and LGA.
 (G): Venn graph to show all the above DMRs.

 Figure 2.
 Enrichment analysis shown Nervous system was associated with adenoma development.
-(A) GO and KEGG analysis of the genes the LAHA DMRs located on.
-(B) GO analysis of the genes different DMRs located on, including the DMR only in LAHA, only in NLA, and LAHA and NLA overlapped.
+(A) GO and KEGG analysis of the genes the LGA VS HGA DMRs located on.
+(B) GO analysis of the genes different DMRs located on, including the DMR only in LGA VS HGA, only in LGA VS NORMAL, and LGA VS HGA and LGA VS NORMAL overlapped.

 Figure 3.
 Hyper-methylated CpG sites showed better diagnostic performance than the hypo-methylated pattern.
 (A): Cluster analysis based on hyper-DMSs among normal, adenoma and cancer samples.
 (B): Cluster analysis based on hypo-DMSs among normal, adenoma and cancer samples.
 (C): Random forest prediction performance based on hyper and hypo-DMSs.
 (D): Neural network prediction performance based on hyper and hypo-DMSs.
 (E): tSNE analysis to show the data structure and sample relationship based on hyper-DMSs.
 (F): tSNE analysis to show the data structure and sample relationship based on hypo-DMSs.
 (G): Average methylation level of hyper and hypo-DMSs (H): ROC curve of hyper-mBV and hypo-mBV.

 Figure 4.
-DNA methylation ADHFE1 and ACSS3 in Normal, LA and HA.
+DNA methylation ADHFE1 and ACSS3 in Normal, LGA and HGA.
 (A): pathway of ethanol degradation II.
 (B): relationship between DNA methylation and gene expression of ADHFE1.
 (C): relationship between DNA methylation and gene expression of ACSS3.
 (D): DNA methylation of ADHFE1 in normal adenoma and cancer samples.
 (E): DNA methylation of ACSS3 in normal adenoma and cancer samples.
 (F): ROC of the prediction of ADHFE1 for colorectal adenoma and caner.

 Table 1.
 Prediction performance based on hyper-DMS and hypo-MDS to distinguish disease and normal